Latest TRP Ratings: SHOCKING! Kumkum Bhagya Tops; Naagin 2 Drops Down, TKSS Back On Top 10 Slot!

 Latest BARC/TRP ratings for the week 20 (May 13 - May 19) are out.
 Star Plus, Colors and Zee TV have maintained their top three slots.

-Shockingly, yet again Zee TV's show Kumkum Bhagya is topping the TRP chart, while Naagin 2 has dropped down.
-The Kapil Sharma Show, which has been struggling since a long time to get back to the top 10 slot is back!
+Shockingly, Zee TV's show Kumkum Bhagya is topping the TRP chart yet again, while Naagin 2 has dropped down.
+The Kapil Sharma Show, which has been struggling since a long time to get back to the top 10 slot, is back!
 Read on to know the TRP & BARC ratings of your favourite shows...

 Kumkum Bhagya Replaces Naagin 2 Again!

-Naagin 2 which has been topping the TRP chart since inception has seen a drop in its ratings from past few weeks.
-Although the show was back on top 1 slot last week, has yet again given its place to Kumkum Bhagya!
+Naagin 2 which has been topping the TRP chart since its inception, has seen a drop in its ratings from the past few weeks.
+Although, the show was back on top 1 slot last week, has yet again given its place to Kumkum Bhagya!

 Yeh Rishta Kya Kehlata Hai